Skip to content

 • Antioxidant and DNA Repair Effects

-• Improves gut health/motility and microbiome (potentially reducing colorectal cancer risk), enhances vascularization/perfusion in tumors (improving treatment delivery in some contexts), and may induce tumor cell apoptosis or inhibit proliferation via pathways like mTOR/Akt.
+• Improves gut health/motility and gut microbiome (potentially reducing colorectal cancer risk), enhances vascularization/perfusion in tumors (improving treatment delivery in some contexts), and may induce tumor cell apoptosis or inhibit proliferation via pathways like mTOR/Akt.

 • Nutrition